microsoft/PartnerResources/_docs/Modern Workplace + Security/Security/Microsoft Defender for Cloud.md

 ---

 # Microsoft Defender for Cloud Readiness Resources
+Below you will find content to assist in upskilling on Microsoft Defender for Cloud.

 ## Fundamentals
 * [Getting Started with Microsoft Defender for Cloud - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/getting-started-with-microsoft-defender-for-cloud/ba-p/3255653)